FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Pause command
 ++++++++++++++++

-Click the "Pause" icon to enter the Pause command editing interface
+Click the "Pause" icon to enter the Pause command editing interface.

 This instruction is a pause instruction.
 Insert this instruction into the program.
 When the program executes this instruction, the robot will be in a pause state.
 If you want to continue running, click the "Pause/Resume" button in the control area.